tschettervictor/bsd-apps/lychee/README.md

 MARIADB_VERSION
   - mariadb version to use (currently defaults to 106)

+LYCHEE_VERSION
+  - lychee version to download (currently defaults to 5.5.1)

+TIME_ZONE
+  - (sets the timezone, see http://php.net/manual/en/timezones.php)
+  - must be set or script will exit

 ## Mount points (should be mounted outside the jail)
   - `/usr/local/www/lychee` - web directory (includes config file)